 We’ve been in the Northern Territory for the majority of our trip.
 First in Darwin and then in a string of national parks.
 Other than being on the Timor Sea and having a beautiful climate for the middle of winter, there’s really not a lot to Darwin.
 (At least not as we saw it.)
 The parks are pretty amazing, though.

 But first: A few words about our temporary home away from home.
 We rented a 22-foot long, two-person Euro Tourer campervan.
 It wasn’t the biggest RV on the road, but it was definitely plenty big.
 And the steering wheel was on the wrong side of the vehicle — which makes sense, since it’s there to facilitate driving on the wrong side of the road.
+We went through the top 3 RV Rental Classes before narrowing down to the one which we used on the trip and by far on the road, it has been one of the wisest decisions we have made.
 I think the only thing that saved me that first day was that it was an automatic transmission.
 It was a beautiful, almost blemish free vehicle with all kinds of amenities: toilet, shower, TV/DVD, air conditioning, water heater, fridge, etc.

 It was blemish-free, and then I started driving it.
 Within the first 30 minutes I had made a nice big dent on the left side of the camper.
 The appropriate answer to my question of where to get groceries should not have simply been “Palmerston . . . just down the Stuart Highway.”
 It should have been a question: “How comfortable are you driving your behemoth machine in a tight car park at a mall where there’s a grocery store?”
 It was a split-second choice I had to make between getting very close to a tree on the left-hand side or another person’s car coming toward me on the right-hand.
 I thought the tree had it coming, so I let it have it.
 But I kinda freaked out while we shopped in the supermarket.
 A quiet freakout, but almost a complete “I just want to forget about this part of the adventure and go home and curl into a little ball and whimper” freakout.